tensorflow/tensorflow/tensorflow/docs_src/api_guides/cc/guide.md

 Create a new `Scope` object by calling `Scope::NewRootScope`.
 This creates some resources such as a graph to which operations are added.
-It also creates a
-@{tensorflow::Status} object which will be used to indicate errors encountered when constructing operations.
+It also creates a `tensorflow::Status` object which will be used to indicate errors encountered when constructing operations.
 The `Scope` class has value semantics, thus, a `Scope` object can be freely copied and passed around.